 If you notice any such changes, you should visit your vet as soon as possible.
 If a digestive disorder is diagnosed, your vet will discuss the most likely cause with you.
 The most frequent causes are:

-• The small intestine may be inflamed or have an excessive growth of bacteria (Small Intestine Bacterial Overgrowth, or SIBO)
+- Inflammation of the small intestine or an excessive growth of bacteria (Small Intestine Bacterial Overgrowth, or SIBO)

-• The pancreas may be inflamed (pancreatitis) or it may not be producing enough digestive enzymes to process food properly
+- Inflammation of the pancreas (pancreatitis) or the pancreas may not be producing enough digestive enzymes to process food properly

-As a result, your vet may recommend changing your cat's food or prescribe medication to help get her back to health more quickly.
-That's because vomiting and diarrhoea can lead to fluid loss (dehydration) as well as loss of vitamins and minerals.
-Also the gut wall will often be inflamed and need the right nutrients to recover quickly.
+Your vet may recommend changing your pet's food or prescribe medication to help get them back to health more quickly.
+This is important as vomiting and diarrhoea can lead to fluid loss (dehydration) as well as loss of vitamins and minerals.
+The gut wall will often be inflamed and it also needs the right nutrients to recover quickly.

-Hill's Prescription Diet Feline i/d is recommended by vets because it:
+Hill's Prescription Diet i/d is recommended by vets because:

-- Is deliciously appealing to help get your cat eating again
+- It is deliciously appealing to help get your dog eating again

 - Has a gentle, non-irritant texture to help the gut recover